plstcharles/thelper/docs/src/faq.rst

     models more easily.

   - This framework is **NOT** used to obtain off-the-shelf solutions.
-In most cases, you will have to put in some work by at least modifying configuration files.
+In most cases, you will have to put in some work by at least modifying pre-existing configuration files.

 What it supports...